 Mia is a very bright and loving girl.
 Mia’s description of how she perceived her early life are especially interesting to me as her personality reminded me a lot of my own son- ( the close bond to mom, the different anxieties )….Read More

-Kim Wombles, who blogs at Countering and is one of the co-founders of Autism Blogs Directory, said:
+Kim Wombles, who blogged at Countering and is one of the co-founders of Autism Blogs Directory, said: